Change Management Starts with Leadership

 3 Steps to Manage Change Better

-What’s a leader to do?
+What’s a leader to do when implementing change in an organization?
 Pasmore offers a bit of advice:

 1. Stop relying on good intentions.
 Realize that change involves more obstacles than you thought.
 Admit you don’t have all the resources and tools and answers.